bcgov/traction-tenant-traceability-controller/TraceabilityAndTractionFeatureComparison.md

 ### OAuth

-We provide a token endpoint for clients to request their tokens.
-This is how most exchanges are conducted.
+We offer a dynamic token endpoint, inviting clients to seamlessly request their access tokens.
+This is the pivotal hub where the majority of exchanges come to life, fostering a streamlined and efficient interaction.

 ### DID WEB

-The traceability spec relies on [did:web](https://w3c-ccg.github.io/did-method-web/) identifiers to exchange data.
+The traceability specification hinges on the utilization of [did:web](https://w3c-ccg.github.io/did-method-web/) identifiers, providing a robust foundation for seamless data exchange.

-#### Register
+#### Register and Resolve

-We register a `did:web` address in aca-py through the `/wallets/did/create` endpoint.
-We will store and publish the resulting document based on the created keypair.
+We seamlessly register a `did:web` address within aca-py using the `/wallets/did/create` endpoint, ensuring a secure keypair is generated.
+Subsequently, we store and publish the resulting document, laying the groundwork for further exchanges.

-#### Resolve

-We need the ability to resolve other `did:web` addresses.
-To do so we leverage the `/resolver/resolve` endpoint in aca-py.
+To resolve other `did:web` addresses, we use the `/resolver/resolve` endpoint in aca-py.

 ### Credentials